Skip links

 A Brief Overview of OSHA Standards in General Industry

 Under the Department of Labor, the Occupational Safety and Health Administration has been established.
 The OSHA standards for general industry are codified in section 29 of Federal regulation.
 These legislative standards are suggested to be applied universally and across the District of Columbia.
-These standards address a wide range of topics to promote a safe and secure environment to work.
+These standards address a wide range of topics to promote a safe and secure environment in which to work.

 General Industry-Specific Standards: